loopbackio/loopback-next/_SPIKE_.md

    - 2.1: A new option `includeRelations` controlling whether navigational properties are included in the generated schema.

    - 2.2: Support for cyclic references.

-For example: `CategoryWithLinks` has a property `products` containing an array of `ProductWithLinks`.
-     `ProductWithLinks` has a property `category` containing
+     For example: `CategoryWithLinks` has a property `products` containing an array of `ProductWithLinks`. `ProductWithLinks` has a property `category` containing `CategoryWithLinks`.

-     `CategoryWithLinks`.
+     Please note this example is NOT using the approach for model inclusion, it's just an acceptance criteria.

    - 2.3: A new helper function `modelToJsonSchemaRef` that emits JSON Schema reference and includes definitions of all references models.